Commitment, policies, plans and supports

 Progress reports are provided to Council on an annual basis and include the City’s annual AODA compliance report.

-To receive a copy of a compliance report for a year prior to those listed above, please contact the Accessibility Office by email at accessibilityoffice@ottawa.ca.
+To receive a copy of a previous accessibility plan and/or update report for a year not already listed above, please contact the Accessibility Office by email at accessibilityoffice@ottawa.ca

 Canada Video Relay Service (VRS)